ibmruntimes/node-racf/README.md

 extattr +p
 ```

-A convenience script, setup.sh can do this for you automatically if you set the $NODE_INSTALL_DIR environment variable.
+A convenience script, `setup.sh` can do this for you automatically if you set the $NODE_INSTALL_DIR environment variable
+to point to the root NodeJS install directory.

 ## Simple to use